-Given that the ground is located around $z{FF} \approx -1.2D$, the velocity field U{MF} at $z{MF} < -1.2D - z_c(t)$ is undefined since it is located under the ground (the grey region in Fig. 3) so this part of the velocity field is ignored when computing the mean velocity and TKE in the MFOR.
+Given that the ground is located around $z{FF} \approx -1.2 D$, the velocity field U{MF} at $z{MF} < -1.2 D - z_c(t)$ is undefined since it is located under the ground (the grey region in Fig. 3), so this part of the velocity field is ignored when computing the mean and standard deviation of the velocity in the MFOR.
 Consequently, the statistics (mean and variance) near the ground in the MFOR are computed with fewer samples than those at higher positions.

 The wake tracking and the computation of each term of Eqs.
-12 and 15 is a costly post-processing, in terms of computational resources and memory.
+(12) and (15) are a costly post-processing, in terms of computational resources and memory.
 Given the relatively low time step imposed by the ALM it was not feasible to apply this algorithm to every LES time step, so a sampling frequency of 1 Hz has been chosen to store the output velocity field of Meso-NH.
 This means that all the variations of the wind velocity at frequencies higher than 1 Hz are not taken into account in this work, nor is the subgrid turbulence.
-Since subgrid turbulence is a prognostic variable in the 1.5-order closure used in Meso-NH, one can compute the ratio between subgrid and total turbulence.
-It is between 1 % and 5% in the neutral and unstable case but can reach more than 20 % in the stable case.
+Since subgrid turbulence is a prognostic variable in the 1.5order closure used in Meso-NH, one can compute the ratio between subgrid and total turbulence.
+It is between 1 % and 5 % in the neutral and unstable case but can reach more than 20 % in the stable case.
 This highlights the difficulty of simulating strongly stratified ABL, but our results have been successfully compared to the SWiFT benchmark (Jézéquel et al., 2021), so they will be used nonetheless.

 The error induced by the choice of the 1 Hz sampling has been estimated with a 95 % confidence interval and discussed in Appendix A for the MFOR turbulence and all the terms of Eq.
-15. In short, the chosen sampling frequency of 1 Hz is sufficient for the neutral and unstable case.
+(15).
+In short, the chosen sampling frequency of 1 Hz is sufficient for the neutral and unstable cases.
 In the stable case, due to the higher share of small-scale turbulence, the 95 % interval is large, indicating that a higher sampling frequency would improve the accuracy of the LES.

-Due to numerical limitations, the segment lengths were constrained to 80, 40 and 10 (see Table 1).
-To estimate the statistical convergence, each of these segments is divided in two and the difference between the two sub-segments and the full-simulation is assessed in Appendix A. It appears that the stable and the neutral simulations would barely benefit from an extension of their duration whereas the unstable simulation seems to change significantly between the two sub-segments of 20 minutes.
+Due to numerical limitations, the duration of the simulations was constrained to 80, 40 and 10 min (see Table 1).
+To estimate the statistical convergence, each of these segments is divided in two, and the difference between the two subsegments and the full simulation is assessed in Appendix A. It appears that the stable and the neutral simulations would barely benefit from an extension of their duration, whereas the unstable simulation seems to change significantly between the two sub-segments of 20 min.
 This is particularly true for terms (V) and (VI) of the turbulence breakdown equation (Eq.
 15).